ncatlab/nlab-content/pages/5/7/8/4/4875/content.md

-> This entry is about the notion of _Weil algebra_ as the algebra of functions on an infintiesimally thickened point.
+> This entry is about the notion of _Weil algebra_ as the algebra of functions on an infinitesimally thickened point.
 For the concept of Weil algebra in Lie theory see [[Weil algebra]].

 ***